 A pumped storage project essentially comprises two (2) reservoirs for carrying out generation and pumping operations required for energy/power storage.
-The location of upper dam is selected based on storage requirements and geological considerations.
-On the other hand, location of lower dam is selected keeping in view the head availability, length of water conductor system and storage capacity to meet net storage required for weekly regulation of both Kurukutti & Karrivalasa PSP's.
-The water conductor system is aligned along the left flank of upper reservoir considering the location of lower reservoir and site conditions.
+The location of lower dam is kept same as that of Kurukutti PSP so as to optimize the project cost and minimize land acquisition.
+On the other hand, location of upper dam is selected keeping in view the head availability, length of water conductor system, avoidance of submergence of forest land and storage capacity to meet net storage required for weekly regulation of Karrivalasa PSP.
+The water conductor system is aligned in NW-SE direction considering the location of reservoirs.
 Further, there are only a few nallah crossings along the proposed alignment and also has adequate rock cover for the underground works like headrace tunnel and pressure shaft.